Featured Help Articles

 Handling of Sensitive Data

 All core, sensitive customer data is encrypted both in transit and at-rest.
-Sensitive data (social security numbers, bank account, credit cards and customer passwords) are encrypted in our database which protects against from access to sensitive data that is at rest.
+Sensitive data (social security numbers, bank account, credit cards and customer passwords) are encrypted in our database which protects against access to sensitive data that is at rest.
 We’re using AES (Advanced Encryption Standard) encryption with 256 bit key size to encrypt the data at rest.

 Infrastructure and Access